LADY ANNE'S WAY

 Total distance 28 miles

 Today we take to the fellsides initially and a first real glimpse of limestone country.
 We pass the remains of Iron Age settlements before climbing steadily along old green roads to reach Capplestone Gate at 1600 feet.
 Stunning views unfold as you climb higher and higher.
 From the top it's a gradual drop down to delightful Kettlewell which has shops and pubs, before a final stretch of valley walking to reach the end of the stage at Buckden.
 Village shop in Buckden usually open 8.0am. - 4.30pm.
 (Wed.
-8.0am. - 11.0am.) where pack-up can be ordered the day before.
+8.0am. - 11.0am.) - 01756 760257 & the Buck Inn.

 STAGE THREE - BUCKDEN TO HAWES